mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 • Is it possible to forcefully **interrupt** the thinking process (at least the conscious one) and how can I do it?

 The moment this idea came to my mind, I immediately started applying it.
-At the same time, some of my classmates were asking for my help in their own projects.
+At the same time, my classmates started asking for help in their own projects.
 I gave myself 2-3 seconds to decide and reply, which led me to a very intense, uncontrolled and versatile day.
-I got dressed in 5 seconds to go for padel (I went out wearing my pyjama top).
-Then I joined two classmates at the beach where I helped in shooting videos for their projects.
-When we finished I went to Elisava for a quick meeting (couldn't have been long since it would interrupt my no-thinking process).
-At that moment I realised I hadn't thought of charging my phone, so my documentation capabilities were also limited.
+I got dressed in 5 seconds to go for padel (I wore my pyjama top).
+Then I went to the beach where I helped in shooting some videos for other projects.
+When we finished the shooting I went to Elisava for a quick meeting with Oscar (couldn't have been long since it would interrupt my no-thinking process).
+On that moment I realised I hadn't thought of charging my phone, so my documentation capabilities were also limited.
 While unceasingly applying this challenge during my day, I also came up with 3 mini-challenges within the main one:
 • 10-minute weekly groceries
 • 20-minute nonstop writing
 • no recipe fast baking (zero cooking / baking knowledge)